-Epigenomic Regulation of Neural Stem Cells (NSCs)
+Epigenomic Regulation of Neural Stem Cells (NSCs) and neuronal cells

 Neural Stem Cells (NSCs) exist in a limited population in the mammalian brain.
 These multipotent progenitors can give rise to all cell types in the brain.
 Neuronal Progenitor Cells (NPCs) are precursors to various neuronal cell types.
 Both are progenitor/stem cells, but a clear difference exist in developmental competence.
-We are using in vivo cells isolated from the developing mouse neural tube and differentiation of hESCs to investigate these cells using epigenomic tools.
+We are using in vivo cells isolated from the developing brain and differentiation of hESCs to investigate these cells using epigenomic tools.

 Current projects in the lab related to this topic include: